 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Laconia is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Laconia is a city of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Laconia who work in sales jobs (12.00%), office and administrative support (11.65%), and management occupations (8.65%).
+Overall, Laconia is a city of service providers, professionals, and sales and office workers.
+There are especially a lot of people living in Laconia who work in sales jobs (11.23%), management occupations (10.50%), and office and administrative support (9.94%).

-Laconia is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Laconia doesn't have a public transportation system that people use for their commute.

-The education level of Laconia citizens is a little higher than the average for US cities and towns: 24.70% of adults in Laconia have at least a bachelor's degree.
+The overall education level of Laconia is somewhat higher than in the average US city of 21.84%: 28.40% of adults 25 and older in the city have at least a bachelor's degree.

 The people who call Laconia home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Laconia residents report their race to be White, followed by Asian.
-Important ancestries of people in Laconia include French , English, French Canadian, and German.
+The greatest number of Laconia residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Laconia include English, Irish, French, French Canadian, and Italian.

 The most common language spoken in Laconia is English.
 Other important languages spoken here include French and Spanish.